tommorin73/tommorin73/README.md

 - ⏳ I’m currently learning Unity & Python.
 - 🎊 I’m looking for a full-time dev position!
 - 💬 Ask me about Swift.
-- 📫 How to reach me: tommorin73@gmail.com
+- 📫 Reach me at tommorin73@gmail.com
 - 💼 See what I've been up to on [LinkedIn.](https://www.linkedin.com/in/thomasmorinau/)
 - 😄 Pronouns: He/Him